Ecological-Complexity-Lab/lab_website/index.md

 # Ecology, Network Science & Data science

 All ecological systems are complex.
 How are they structured?
 How do they evolve?
 How does complexity affect ecosystem function?
 Our lab is a hub for studying the complexity underlying ecological systems.
-Our research combines modeling, simulations, data analysis and ecological theory in a variety of ecosystems.
-Lying on the interface between biology and network science, our work is by definition multidisciplinary.
-This provides excellent opportunities for students to work on interesting and challenging topics while gaining a broad set of skills to conduct research both in academia and outside.
-We believe in making honest, open science in a way that is engaging, collaborative and emphasizes good working-relations.
+Our research combines modeling, simulations, data analysis and ecological theory in a variety of ecosystems. **Our multidisciplinary work lies on the interface between biology and network science, providing excellent opportunities for students to work on interesting and challenging topics while gaining a broad set of skills to conduct research both in academia and outside.**

+**We believe in making honest, open science in a way that is engaging, collaborative and emphasizes good working-relations.**

+Check out the new portal we developed for the Network Ecology community: [networkecology.net](https://networkecology.net)!

 {%
   include figure.html